apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

-We have been implementing a series of optimizations in the Apache Parquet C++ internals to improve read and write efficiency (both performance and memory use) for Arrow columnar binary and string types, including native support for Arrow's dictionary types.
+We have been implementing a series of optimizations in the Apache Parquet C++ internals to improve read and write efficiency (both performance and memory use) for Arrow columnar binary and string data, with new "native" support for Arrow's dictionary types.
 This should have a big impact on users of the C++, MATLAB, Python, R, and Ruby interfaces to Parquet files.

-We discuss the work that was done and show benchmarks comparing Arrow 0.11.0 (released in October, 2018) with the current development version (to be released soon as Arrow 0.15.0).
+This post reviews work that was done and shows benchmarks comparing Arrow 0.12.1 with the current development version (to be released soon as Arrow 0.15.0).

 # Summary of work

-One of the challenges of developing the Parquet C++ library is that we maintain low-level read and write APIs that do not involve the Arrow columnar data structures.
-So we have had to take care to do Arrow-related optimizations without impacting non-Arrow Parquet users, which includes database systems like Clickhouse and Vertica.

 One of the largest and most complex optimizations involves encoding and decoding Parquet files' internal dictionary-encoded data streams to and from